hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_simple_graphic_of_a_neural_networ_d7bfbe27-6764-4914-9322-478cfc014c96-0_2.content.md

 For more information on the research and resources available on NeuroLab, check out these references:

 -   Smith, J. et al. (2021).
-"A Comprehensive Database of Human Brain Imaging Studies." *Journal of Neuroscience Research*, 99(4), 567-578.
+"A Com<wbr>pre<wbr>hen<wbr>sive Database of Human Brain Imaging Studies." _Journal of Neuroscience Research_, 99(4), 567-578.
 -   NeuroLab Software Tools.
 Retrieved from [https://neurolab.com/tools](#tools)
 -   Virtual Labs on NeuroLab.
 Retrieved from [https://neurolab.com/labs](#labs)

 <!--

 Write me content for website with wallpaper which alt text is:

-"A wallpaper with a simple graphic of a neural network, against a background of complementary colors."
+"A wallpaper with a simple graphic of a neural network, against a background of Com<wbr>ple<wbr>men<wbr>ta<wbr>ry colors."

 The name/title of the page should not be 1:1 copy of the alt text but rather a real content of the website which is using this wallpaper.

 - Use markdown format
 - Start with heading
 - Heading should be short and concise
 - The content should look like a real website
 - The website should not be about the wallpaper, wallpaper is just a related background
 - Heading should be contain work "wallpaper" or "background"
 - Include real sections like references, contact, user stories, etc. use things relevant to the page purpose.